noahkra/SRCModQueue/README.md

 - The progress bar sometimes moves backwards (this is because video download, audio download and muxing progress are reported separately now).
 - Sometimes SMQ won't detect the run finished downloading properly and will instead show them as failed.
 They are however available for viewing in the downloads folder.
 - Failed or cancelled downloads aren't detected and as a result deleted properly yet and will thus stay in the downloads folder as a .part file.

+# Contributing
+Please make sure to check out CONTRIBUTING.md before contributing any code to the repo!